Roman-rir/BPT_Base_Bp_Estimation/README.md

 # PPG-Based Low-Cost Cuffless Blood Pressure Monitoring System

 This repository contains the ESP8266 firmware and project notes for a low-cost cuffless continuous blood pressure monitoring prototype based on Blood Pressure Trending (BPT).
-The design is based on the accompanying paper, `becithcon_2025_ieee_submission.pdf`.

 The prototype uses a MAX32664D biometric sensor hub with a MAX30102 PPG sensor to estimate systolic and diastolic blood pressure trends after calibration.
 The full research design also includes heart rate, SpO2, mean arterial pressure (MAP), and skin temperature monitoring.

 > Research prototype only.
 This project is not a certified medical device and should not be used for clinical diagnosis or treatment decisions.